GeoMOER/moer-base-r/docs/units/_unit03/unit03-03_types_of_objects.md

 **How to name an object?**

+> “All things are defined by names.
+Change the name, and you change the thing” — Terry Pratchett, Pyramids

 Even though data is very diverse, objects cannot take every name.
 This is because they must be unique to the computer.
-They can contain letters, numbers and underscores ( _ )_.
+They can contain letters, numbers and underscores ( _ ), though the latter cannot be used at the beginning of the name.
 All other characters and spaces are not allowed.
 This restriction is important because R has to understand the input data, furthermore it has to be unique for the program.
 For example, if minus signs (-) were allowed for naming (which they are not!), there would be an ambiguity with the name `all-animals`.
 R would not know whether we meant the object `all-animals` or whether we wanted to subtract the object `animals` from the object `all`.

 Instead, we could call it `all_animals`, `AllAnimals`, `allanimals`, `Allanimals` or `allAnimals`.

 Note that R distinguishes between upper and lower case for names. `allAnimals` and `AllAnimals` are not the same object and it is not possible to switch them.
+You should generally not use names, which are reserved for functions (e.g mean).
+Try to find meaningful names, but try to make them relatively short, too.

 **How to define objects?**